shrinerb/shrine/README.md

 <% end %>
 ```

-Now given a Photo instance you can generate a URL to the image:
+Now when a Photo is created with the image attached, you can get the URL to
+the image:

 ```erb
 <img src="<%= @photo.image_url %>">